How To Build An Investment Portfolio For Beginners: Explained

 • Such a portfolio balances between conservative and aggressive portfolios in their risk level.

 • It offers a moderate mix of assets focusing on capital protection, income generation, and growth investments.
-For example - a fixed proportion of various assets, including stocks, bonds, commodities, art, and real estate
+For example - a fixed proportion of various assets, including stocks, bonds, art, and real estate

 5. What Is A Investment Portfolio Example?